Cervical Cancer Treatment

 Treatment options overview

 Cervical cancer treatment options depend on the stage of the tumor.
 The stage indicates if and how far cancer has spread to other parts of the body.
-Your doctor may use CT, body MRI, chest X-ray or a PET scan to identify the stage of your cancer.
+Your doctor may use CT, MRI, chest X-ray or a PET scan to identify the stage of your cancer.
 This will help determine what treatments are available to you.

 Treatment options include: